AndresdPM/GaiaHub/README.md

 $ ./git clone https://github.com/AndresdPM/GaiaHub.git

-$ ./cd GitHub
+$ ./cd GaiaHub

 $ ./python installation.py

+## Running GaiaHub

-Once the installation is completed, the user can run GaiaHub in any terminal as:
+Once the installation is completed, the user can run GaiaHub in from the terminal as:

 $ ./GaiaHub --name "NGC 5053"